thegrunge36/adaptive-video-encoder-releases/README.md

 Many users mistakenly think this tool is only for 4K. **It's not.** Adaptive Video Encoder shines particularly well on 1080p Blu-ray remuxes for 3 reasons:

 **1. Film grain preservation.** Classic films, horror movies, recent 35mm auteur films have grain that's part of their visual identity.
 Most encoders smooth it by default.
-Adaptive Encoder detects and preserves it.
+Adaptive Encoder never touches grain without your explicit `--denoise` flag.

 **2. Adaptive complex scene detection.** On a 1080p action film, fight scenes have radically different complexity than dialogue.
 Frame-by-frame analysis adjusts x265 parameters accordingly, where generic encoders use the same settings start to finish.